Jesinug/technical_challenge_tasksadmin/README.md

 ## TEST APP
 During the bootcamp we became familiar with Jasmine as a testing tool.
 Although we did not write tests with Jasmine, we were able to appreciate its code.
-From this moment I was able to apply basic tests with Jest.
+From this moment I was able to apply basic tests.
 These are unit tests, located in each component folder.
 I understand that Testing is a key concept to develop better and better.
 That is why I wanted to sketch a line in this regard, which, without being a testing strategy or much less, if it enables refactoring possibilities.

+### `yarn start`